sdispater/flask-orator/docs/cli.rst

 Creating Migrations
 -------------------

-To create a migration, you can use the ``migrations:make`` command on the CLI:
+To create a migration, you can use the ``make:migration`` command on the CLI:

 .. code-block:: bash

-    python db.py migrations:make create_users_table
+    python db.py make:migration create_users_table

 This will create a migration file that looks like this: